Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Aaron Graft

 I think Matt, that's still our goal.
 But understand, I hope we made clear in the past, 2022 is a year to expand the reach of the network and we are investing heavily to do that.
 Some of the things that are hitting our expense line item in 2022, for example, would be commissions paid to our producers.
 Those commissions don't last forever.
 Now, the idea is once you add clients to the network, it is a very sticky ecosystem because of the value it creates for the parties involved.
 So our goal is to push towards breakeven in 2023 and we see the revenue opportunity grow especially as more conforming transactions come into the ecosystem.
 But the most important thing is to have Tier 1 factors and freight brokers using our system and finding it to improve their operating economics.
-And if that is true, which has been true so far and it continues to be true, then the expansion of the TriumphPay network and the ultimate monetization will follow naturally from that.
+And if that is true which has been true so far and it continues to be true, then the expansion of the TriumphPay network and the ultimate monetization will follow naturally from that.

 Matt Olney

-And then, I guess, sticking on TPay, I know there're some normal seasonal headwinds in the freight business in the first quarter, but I guess I was still surprised the number of invoices was flat sequentially.
+And then, I guess, sticking on TPay, I know there're some normal seasonal headwinds in the freight business in the first quarter but I guess I was still surprised the number of invoices was flat sequentially.
 Any more color on kind of what would drove that being relatively flat.

 Melissa Forman

 Thank you, Matt.
 This is Melissa.
 So we've seen some mostly Tier 3s and Tier 4s, Tiers 2s, 3s and 4s, get onboarded in the last quarter.
 And as we've mentioned in previous calls, the Tier 1 brokers tend to scale up their operation over time.
-We don't get a 100% of their volume day 1.
+We don't get a 100% of their volume day one.
 And so we're starting to see that scale kind of offset with the seasonal dip that you would typically see in the first quarter and so it's evening out.
 And I think that as you look at the seasonal flow, you'll start to feel those transaction volumes come back up in this next quarter.

 Matt Olney